 What Is A Detox?

 A detox is the removal of harmful substances from the body.
-These are usually found in foods or environmental pollutants and are considered negative because they can cause problems for your health (7).
+These are usually found in foods or environmental pollutants and are considered harmful because they can cause problems for your health (7).

 The idea behind a diet detox is to remove these toxins from your body through methods such as drinking lots of water, juice, or fasting.
 Many times people refer to this kind of diet as a “cleanse” (11).
 But in reality, the only thing that drinking a lot of liquids will do is make you go to the toilet more than you should.